I get a lot of questions about student loan forgiveness and taxes. The questions come in many forms:

 4. Student Loan Repayment Plans With Forgiveness

 Finally, student loan forgiveness programs that are part of repayment programs such as IBR or PAYE (where you get your balance forgiven after making 20 or 25 years of payments) is considered taxable income.
+However, through December 31, 2025, these programs also are tax-free on the Federal level.

 We actually break down the taxability of these programs here, and why it still makes sense: Secret Student Loan Forgiveness Programs.
 As you can see from those examples, just because you pay taxes on the amount forgiven doesn't mean that it's a bad deal.
 In fact, you'll always owe less in the end by using these programs versus not using these programs.